Consolidated Patient Account Center (CPAC)

 - By mail: Veterans who wish to pay their bill by mail may do so by sending their payment to the address on the billing statement.

-Read more about how CPAC supports quality health care for America’s Veterans.
-[Adobe PDF, 1 page, 1370 kb]
+Read a fact sheet about how CPAC supports quality health care for America’s Veterans.
+[Adobe PDF, 1 page, 700 kb]